 Historically, the Company has not experienced significant seasonality in its revenue or other important financial performance metrics.
 Management expects revenue in the second and third quarters to be generally higher due to increased retail foot traffic throughout the state.
-The Company benefits from these increases in the retail sales and from the additional wholesale demand from third-party retail customers.
-Additionally, the Company's cultivation is entirely light assisted greenhouses, which benefit from additional sunlight during the second and third quarter of the calendar year resulting in additional yields.
-These are consumed internally to the greatest extent possible, and remaining biomass is sold into the bulk wholesale market.
+The Company benefits from these increases in retail sales and from the additional wholesale demand from third-party retail customers.
+Additionally, the Company's cultivation is entirely light assisted greenhouses, which benefit from additional sunlight during the second and third quarters of the calendar year resulting in additional yields.
+Biomass from the Company's cultivation are consumed internally to the greatest extent possible, and any remaining biomass is sold into the bulk wholesale market.